Lewiston Trust and Safe Deposit Company: Description and history

 The Lewiston Trust and Safe Deposit Company building is located on the east side of Lisbon Street, Lewiston's principal downtown commercial street, between Main and Ash Streets.
 It is a three-story masonry structure, with party walls directly abutting the neighboring buildings.
 Its facade is ashlar granite, with quoined corners and a metal cornice.
 Its ground floor retail space has a Moderne style recessed entrance with flanking display areas set with black panels above and below, and is topped by a projecting triangular-fronted marquee.
 The second floor has four sash windows set in round-arch openings.
 The third floor has a grouping of five narrower windows, with pilasters separating the windows of the group and an entablature above.

 The Lewiston Trust Company commissioned the construction of this building in 1898, and occupied it until 1921, when it moved to larger quarters across the street.
 The building was purchased in 1926 by W. Grant, owner of a clothing store.
 He made alterations to the interior to accommodate the retail function, but retained significant architectural elements, including marble flooring and stairs, basement level waiting rooms, and the bank president's office on the second floor, which has rich decorative woodwork.

-The building design was the work of Harry Wilkinson, then in partnership with George Coombs and Eugene Gibbs.
-Of the many local designs of this prolific firm, it is one of the least-altered and best-preserved.
+The building design was the work of Harry Wilkinson, then in partnership with George Coombs and Eugene Gibbs and, compared with other buildings by these designers, has been described as one of the least-altered and best-preserved.